kkapelon/kkapelon.github.io/_posts/2017-02-12-hosted-ci-comparison.md

 #### Scoring method

-For each area mentioned in the previous section I assign 5 points (1=worst, 5 = best) with the following format
+For each area mentioned in the previous section I assign 5 points ( 1 = worst, 5 = best) with the following format:

 * 0 = Product has serious issues in this area that may be showstoppers for some users
 * 1 = Product has some issues but can still serve its purpose
 * 2 = Product does exactly what I expected it to do (this is the base case)
 * 3 = Product has some features in this area that are better than competitors
 * 4 = Product is exceptional in this area going above and beyond the competition
-* 5 = Product impressed me during the comparison for that particular area The biggest mark (5 points) is reserved for very special cases where I was particularly happy with a product in that area.
+* 5 = Product impressed me during the comparison for that particular area.
+The biggest mark (5 points) is reserved for very special cases where I was particularly happy with a product in that area.